neoskop/ixy/README.md

 source image path -------------------+
 ```

+If image width or height is set to 0 the aspect ratio is retained.
+If both are 0 the source image is returned.

 The gravity (`g`) argument is optional and it can also take the following values:

 - `n`: North